xamansharmax/tgtk/README.md

 `BASE_URL_OF_BOT` = IP/domain of your bot like "https://appname.herokuapp.com" (for heroku)

-`ALD_USR` = It is a list of IDs of all the allowed groups and useres who can use this bot in private.
+`AUTH_CHANNEL` = It is a list of IDs of all the allowed groups and useres who can use this bot in private.
 Seperated by spaces e.g: "-102222 -33322211 11222333"

 `DB_URI` = Postgres database URL.